AriFordsham/GHCWiki/type-functions-solving.md

 ## Solving

+A significant difference to new-single is that solving is a purely local operation.
+We never instantiate any flexible variables.

 **TODO**

 - Rules applying to family equalities:

-  - IdenticalLHS only applies to family equalities (both local and wanteds) - MAYBE only when at least one of the equalities is a local (see email).
+  - SubstFam (formerly, IdenticalLHS) only applies to family equalities (both local and wanteds)
   - Top only applies to family equalities (both locals and wanteds)

 >
-> We should apply IdenticalLHS first as it cheaper and potentially reduces the number of applications of Top.
+> We should apply SubstFam first as it cheaper and potentially reduces the number of applications of Top.
+On the other hand, for each family equality, we may want to try to reduce it with Top, and if that fails, use it with SubstFam.
+(That strategy should lend itself well to an implementation.)

 - Rules applying to variable equalities:

-  - Unify only applies to all wanted flexible variable equalities
+  - SubstVar (formerly, Local) applies to variable equalities (both locals and wanteds)
-  - Subst (= local for variable equalities) applies to all variable equalities, where local variable equalities are substituted into all equalities, but wanted variable equalities are only substituted into wanted equalities.

->
-> We should first apply Unify where possible and, only when that is exhausted, apply Subst.
-This is as Unify is cheaper and has global impact (instantiates variables in the environment, too).
+- With SubstFam and SubstVar, we always substitute locals into wanteds and never the other way around.
+We perform substitutions exhaustively.
+For SubstVar, this is crucial to avoid non-termination.

 Notes:

+- In principle, a variable equality could be discarded after an exhaustive application of SubstVar.
+However, while the set of class constraints is kept separate, we may always have some occurrences of the supposedly eliminated variable in a class constraint, and hence, need to keep all local equalities around.
+That reasoning definitely applies to local equalities, but I think it also applies to wanteds (and I think that GHC so far never applies wanteds to class dictionaries, which might explain some of the failing tests.)

+### Observations

+- SubstVar is the most expensive rule as it needs to traverse all type terms.
+- Only SubstVar when replacing a variable in a family equality can  lead to recursion with (Top).

+## Finalisation

+If only flexible type equalities remain as wanted equalities, the locals entail the wanteds.
+We can now instantiate type variables in flexible type equalities where possible to propagate constraints into the environment.
+In GHC, we may wrap any remaining equalities (of any form) into an implication constraint to be propagated outwards (where it may be solved under an extended set of local equalities.)

+Notes:

 - (Unify) is an asymmetric rule, and hence, only fires for equalities of the form `x ~ c`, where `c` is free of synonym families.
 Moreover, it only applies to wanted equalities.
 (Rationale: Local equality constraints don't justify global instantiation of flexible type variables - just as in new-single.)

-- (Local) only substitutes normal variable equalities - and currently also only local equalities, not wanteds.
-(We should call this Rule (Subst) again.)

->
-> In principle, a rewrite rule could be discarded after an exhaustive application of (Local).
-However, while the set of class constraints is kept separate, we may always have some occurrences of the supposedly eliminated variable in a class constraint, and hence, need to keep all local equalities around.

-- (IdenticalLHS) I don't think it is useful to apply that rule when both equalities are wanted, which makes it a variant of (Local).
-BUT as SLPJ points out what about `F a ~ x1, F a ~ Int`?
-Then we could unify the HM variable `x` with `Int`.

-### Observations

--  Rule (Local) -substituting variable equalities- is the most expensive rule as it needs to traverse all type terms.
-- Only (Local) when replacing a variable in the *left-hand side* of an equality of Form (1) can  lead to recursion with (Top).
+- **TODO** Now that we delay instantiation until after solving, do we still need to prioritise flexible variables equalities over rigid ones?
+(Probably not.)

 ## Termination